-Inflows are represented by the increase in value generated by revaluation.
+Inflows are represented by the increase in value generated by revaluation

-The company also owns other rented premises in buildings used in conjunction with other activities.
+The Group also owns other leased premises in buildings used jointly with other activities.
 They are not classified as investment property because the share of rental income in total income is insignificant.
 Also, in most situations these spaces cannot be managed separately.